qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 # Curriculum

 ## Goals

-* Build a shared familiarity with standard/open tools, formats, and practices
+* Build a shared familiarity with standard/open tools, formats, and practices.
-* Create a more collaborative/open environment for researchers
+* Create a more collaborative/open environment for researchers.
+* Prepare new datasets for use in the QGreenland QGIS data environment.
 * ...?